Residence permit application for an employed person (TTOL)

 Fill in the application:

 You can fill in the application online in Enter Finland.
 The fee for an online application is lower than for a paper application.
 If you apply for your first residence permit in Enter Finland, you might not need to visit a service point when you apply for an extended permit.
+Read more on the page Identification and strong identification in Enter Finland.

 If you cannot use Enter Finland, fill in a paper application.
 You will find a link to the application at the bottom of the page.